 Windows PowerShell has cmdlets that help you manage files with PowerShell easily within Servers and client machines.
 The following PowerShell articles provide a brief introduction to carrying out file system management tasks by using Windows PowerShell.
 These tasks include such things as creating, renaming, copying, verifying, and deleting files and folders with PowerShell.

 As Sysadmin you already should know the basics of PowerShell command-line structure.
 Here I’m trying to manage files using PowerShell with some File management cmdlets.
 So follow the PowerShell articles to learn more.

 The old dir command would list the files and folders contained within the specified directory within command prompt (cmd.exe).
 PowerShell has “Get-ChildItem“ cmdlet.

 1. Open PowerShell on your Windows system.
-It’s better to run it as administrator when you manage files and folders with PowerShell.
+It’s better to run it as an administrator when you manage files and folders with PowerShell.
 Type “Get-ChildItem” to display the current directory files and folders.

 You might want a list of all the files and folders in the sub-folders.
-Just simply add the -recurse parameter at the end like above command.
+Just simply add the -recurse parameter at the end like an above command.
 Read more about Get-ChildItem.
 It’s pretty good for sysadmins to do manage files with PowerShell.

 #2.
 Creating Folders with PowerShell